elliotsecops/Secure-Fortress-Linux/README.md

-Here’s a comprehensive `README.md` for **Fortress Linux**, detailing the installation of dependencies, Wazuh, and Ansible, as well as how to use the project:

----

 # **Fortress Linux: Building an Impenetrable Digital Stronghold**

 **Fortress Linux** is an automated Linux hardening solution designed to improve your system's security posture.
 It integrates **Ansible** for streamlined deployment across multiple systems and **Wazuh** for continuous monitoring and alerting of security threats.
 With a focus on automation, scalability, and robust protection, Fortress Linux helps you lock down your servers and track potential risks in real-time.